 34. Botifarra amb Mongetes

-Botifarra amb mongetes means “sausage with beans” and refers to another classic dish of Catalonia.
+Botifarra amb mongetes means “sausage with beans” and refers to a classic sausage and bean stew from Catalonia.
 It’s made with Iberian white kidney beans and Catalan sausage made from pork and spices.

 Botifarra is typically made from lean cuts of pork thigh and shoulder, bacon, coarse ground black pepper, and sea salt.
 Depending on the butcher, they can be made with other ingredients as well, giving rise to variations like black botifarra (with boiled pork blood), botifarra d’arros (with boiled rice), bisbe (with tripe), and botifarra d’ou (with egg).